The paradox of Jon Snow and Jamie Lannister in Game of Thrones

 The things we do for love

 Of all the iconic Game of Thrones quotes, the conflict between Love and Duty is at the heart of every decision, wrong or right.
 The Starks are for Duty first and foremost.
-The Lannisters relativize obligations according to their wishes and so we accompany each House in difficult decisions.
+The Lannisters relativize obligations according to their wishes, and so we accompany each House in difficult decisions.

-During the Court’s short stay at Winterfell, Jamie and Jon bump into each other only once, with Jamie mocking Jon’s choice to serve on the Wall.
-In the first few seasons, Jamie was really rubbish, the cruel and cynical antagonist, a “typical” Lannister.
-Their only difference was their liking for their rejected brother, Tyrion.
-Gradually, we see another side of him and change our minds… that’s right, we fall in love with Jamie Lannister, who is more aligned with the Starks’ principles than his own family.
+Gradually, we see another side of Jamie and start changing our minds… that’s right, we fall in love with Jamie Lannister, who is apparently more aligned with the Starks’ principles than his own family.
 What always makes him switch sides is his unconditional love for Cersei, which only breeds the worst in the brother-lover.
-The one who really changes her position is, ironically, Catelyn Stark.
+The one who brought this change in him is, ironically, Catelyn Stark.

 Meanwhile, Jon Snow has grown into Ned Stark’s most faithful heir, a man of courage and honor… for how long?